-Prior to the end of the first nine weeks grading period, each administrator and teacher will complete a needs assessment based on disaggregated student dataand write a.
-Professional DevelopmentPlan goalthat outlines individual training needs.and School Improvement Plans (SIP).
-District and site-based administration will providestructure staff development opportunities in a variety of delivery modes to address as many of the identified needs as possible\-Learning Communitieswill be the preferred delivery model for job-embedded professional learning.\-Other training models such as-lesson study, action research and online training are encouraged as follow-up to professional learning community work.-a means of job embedded professional development for all employees.All efforts will be made to provide site-based professional learning opportunities that relate directly to the needs assessment.
+Prior to the end of the first nine weeks grading period, each administrator and teacher will complete a professisonal development needs assessment based on disaggregated student data and write a Professional Development goal that outlines individual training needs.).
+District and site-based administration will structure -staff development opportunities in a variety of delivery modes to address as many of the identified needs as possible.
+Professional Learning Communities are will be the preferred delivery model for job-embedded professional learning.
+Other training models such as lesson study, action research and online training are encouraged as follow-up to professional learning community work.
+All efforts will be made to provide site-based professional learning opportunities that relate directly to the needs assessment.

 A minimum of 15 participants is generally required for district training activities except in highly specialized areas.
 Considerations for exceptions to the minimum 15 participant rule may be made if the training is a required training or if the training is of no cost to the district.
-All efforts will be made to provide site-based professional learning opportunities that relate directly to the needs assessment.
 In some instances, expenses for requested district-wide training activities may be divided proportionally among the schools participating in the activity, thus imposing a "fair share" of expenses.